mbuhot/chinook/README.md

 ## Conclusion

-While the Ecto docs don't tell us exactly how to solve the preload-limit problem, there are several approaches within the Ecto DSL.
+While the Ecto docs don't tell us exactly how to solve the preload-limit problem*, there are several approaches within the Ecto DSL.
 For good performance, using lateral joins with named bindings is the way to go.
 If joins are problematic, preload functions using CTEs and lateral joins also gives good performance.
 If you need a stand-alone ranking query, then window functions work well, but probably shouldn't be the first option.